MGensheimer/deidentify_screen_capture/README.md

 `uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 --redact_dates_times --redact_digits 5 -p "Confidential"`

 Use `-v` (verbose) to see what text is being detected and redacted on each keyframe—helpful for debugging.
+If you need to tune OCR sensitivity, lower `--tesseract-min-conf` (default: -1 keeps all non-empty text).

 ### Tiling overlap

-Large images and video frames are processed in tiles for speed.
+Large images and video frames are processed in tiles for speed when using the OpenCV detector.
+In that mode, OpenCV first finds text bounding boxes, then each box is OCR’d with Tesseract (slower than full-frame Tesseract, but can yield slightly higher quality).
 To avoid missing text that spans tile boundaries, the detector runs on overlapping tiles by default (50% overlap).
 You can change this with `--tile-overlap`, for example:

 `uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 --tile-overlap 0.25`